 Another assumption of logotherapy is that meaning exists in all circumstances.
-No matter how good or bad an experienceis, there is always something to be learned from it.
-Logotherapy maintains that finding the meaning in all experiences, both good and bad, can help people grow and discover a sense of purpose in their lives.
+No matter how positive or negative an experience is, logo therapists believe there is something to be learned.
+Logotherapy maintains that finding meaning in all experiences can help people grow and discover a sense of purpose in their lives.

-One of the logotherapy's main assumptions is that humans are motivated by the "will to meaning,” and every personcan discover their own unique purpose in life.
-This idea connects to the three ways in which the treatment focuses on helping people learn about themselves and the world around them.
+One of logotherapy's main assumptions is that humans are motivated by the "will to meaning" and that every person can discover their unique purpose in life.
+This idea connects to the three ways the treatment focuses on helping people learn about themselves and the world around them.

 Everyone Is Unique